kenoss/command-chain/README.md

 # command-chain.el

-This package is an integration and generalization of `smartchr.el` and `sequencial-command.el`, allows one to use multiple commands on one key like `C-l` in Emacs default.
+This package is an integration and generalization of `smartchr.el` and `sequential-command.el`, allows one to use multiple commands on one key like `C-l` in Emacs default.

-`smartchr.el`, porting of `smartchr` on vim, provides different insertion for pressing one key multiple times.
+`smartchr.el`, porting of `smartchr` on vim, provides different insertions for pressing one key multiple times.
-`sequencial-command.el` execute different commands with buffer and point unchanged.
+`sequential-command.el` execute different commands with buffer and point unchanged.
 They are essentially the same so this package provides that.